Protesters at the New York State capital Protesters at the New York State capital

 Curriculum

-Our curriculum is designed to prepare you to assess and address social needs and to help individuals, families, groups, and communities develop and function effectively.
+The curriculum is designed for students to gain a generalist perspective.
+This perspective is essential to 1) assess and address social needs, and 2) to help individuals, families, groups, and communities develop and function effectively.
+The generalist perspective fosters:

 • An eclectic theoretical grounding within a systems framework for assessing multiple points and levels for potential intervention.

-• Evidence based multi-system and multi-level interventions which may focus simultaneously on individuals, families, groups, communities, organizations, and/or society
+• The need for effective multi-level interventions which may focus simultaneously on individuals, families, groups, communities, or organizations and society

-In the Clinical Concentration, you'll receive advanced standing credit for up to 21 credits (you must have B or better in comparable undergraduate courses).
+In the advanced standing program, you'll receive advanced standing credit for up to 21 credits (you must have B or better in comparable undergraduate courses).
 Courses are:

 Classes begin in the Summer, usually during the last week of May.
 Summer classes are two days per week.
 Field placement is three days per week.